Nagasaki Science Museum with Kids

 Q: Are there guided tours at Nagasaki Science Museum?

-A: The museum does not offer formal English tours, but families can enjoy self-guided exploration and staff-led science demos on weekends and holidays.
+A: The museum does not offer formal English-language guided tours, but families can enjoy self-guided exploration.
+On weekends and holidays, staff lead short science demonstrations that are easy for kids to follow without needing translation.

 Q: Is the Nagasaki Science Museum stroller-accessible?